 In the U.S. and Around the Globe, Millions in the Streets Determined to Fight Trump

 Updatd March 6, 2017 | Revolution Newspaper | revcom.us

 Right from Trump’s January 20 inaugural speech, the Trump/Pence regime made chillingly clear its determination to radically and quickly reorder the current form of political rule in the U.S. into fascism.
 The very next day, millions of people in cities across the U.S. and around the world turned out for the Women’s March, expressing serious but exuberant opposition to Trump.
 The marches drew in many, many people who do not normally demonstrate and are far from politically radical, but who cleared the day and in some cases traveled hundreds and even thousands of miles to make their statement.
 This in turn represents a broader layer of humanity and, potentially, billions of people.
 In short, this was something to take real heart from, and to welcome.

-Millions and millions of people deeply fear that Trump and his whole fascist regime—if they are not stopped—will bring down horror on women—and everyone!
-And for millions of women and men, January 21 was a day to speak out—to challenge the Trump regime around women’s rights, human rights.
-People came out to express determination to fight for women’s right to abortion/reproductive rights and the need to defend Planned Parenthood.
-Many came to speak out about immigrant rights, against Trump’s vicious attacks on immigrants and his plan to register Muslims.
-In DC, singer and actor Janelle Monae concentrated the feelings of many when she talked about police murder and led the crowd in a chant of “Sandra Bland!
+People deeply fear that Trump and his whole fascist regime—if they are not stopped—will bring down horror upon horror on women, and everyone!
+For millions of women and men, January 21 was a day to speak out—to challenge the Trump/Pence regime’s assaults on and threats against women’s rights and human rights in general.
+The marches showed people’s determination to fight for women’s right to abortion and reproductive rights overall and to defend Planned Parenthood.
+Many also came out to speak out against Trump’s vicious attacks on immigrants and Muslim people.
+In the Washington, DC, march, singer/actor Janelle Monáe concentrated the feelings of many when she called out murders by police and led the crowd in a chant of “Sandra Bland!
 Say her name!”

 “Keep your laws off my body”